-As stated in the policy manual and in each clinical course syllabus, students are never to perform a repeat radiograph on a patient without the assistance of a credentialed technologist.
+As stated in this policy manual and in each clinical course syllabus, students are never to perform a repeat radiograph on a patient without the assistance of a credentialed technologist.
 This is for the purposes of ALARA, proper patient care, JRCERT mandates and legality issues.
-When a student performs a repeat radiograph without the direct supervision of a technologist, the student will receive an automatic three (3) demerits for the first incident.
+When a student performs a repeat radiograph without the direct supervision of a Site Coordinator, Clinical Preceptor, or technologist, the student will receive an automatic three (3) demerits for the first incident.
 Additional incidents will result in the doubling of the demerits.
 Continued problems in this area, could lead to dismissal from the program.